sugunan/ezfollow/README.md

 Following are expected feature on the end product.
 This can be an application which used by tech leads and managers.

 * The solution should visualize mail threads as issue / request
-  * This should be auto detected based on machine learning
+  * This should be auto detected based on machine learning / rule engine or any other predefined words detection
   * Also there should be a way to change the category on UI by human
   * If the first mail on a thread from operation team then ignore that complete conversation
     * So maintain a list of mails to mark as operation team